 1.1.
-“Contractor” means J & N Bull Pty Ltd T/A El Toro Window Cleaning, its successors and assigns or any person acting on behalf of and with the authority of J & N Bull Pty Ltd T/A El Toro Window Cleaning.
+“Contractor” means J & N Bull Pty Ltd T/A El Toro Window Cleaning, its successors, employees, agents and assigns or any person acting on behalf of and with the authority of J & N Bull Pty Ltd T/A El Toro Window Cleaning.

 1.3.
-“Services” means all Services provided by the Contractor to the Client, at the Client’s request, from time to time, and includes any cleaning products or materials supplied, consumed, created or deposited incidentally by the Contractor in the course of conducting, or providing to the Client, any Service (“Goods”).
-Where the context so permits the terms ‘Service’ or ‘Goods shall be interchangeable for the other.
+“Services” means all Services provided by the Contractor to the Client, at the Client’s request, from time to time, and includes any tangible items supplied or used by the Contractor (“Goods”) such as cleaning products or materials supplied, consumed, created or deposited incidentally by the Contractor in the course of conducting, or providing to the Client, any Service.
+Where the context so permits the terms ‘Service’ or ‘Goods’ shall be interchangeable for the other.

 3. Errors and Omissions

 3.1.
 The Client acknowledges and accepts that the Contractor shall, without prejudice, accept no liability in respect of any alleged or actual error(s) and/or omission(s): (a) resulting from an inadvertent mistake made by the Contractor in the formation and/or administration of this contract; and/or (b) contained in/omitted from any literature (hard copy and/or electronic) supplied by the Contractor in respect of the Services.

 3.2.
 In the event such an error and/or omission occurs in accordance with clause 3.1, and is not attributable to the negligence and/or wilful misconduct of the Contractor; the Client shall not be entitled to treat this contract as repudiated nor render it invalid.

 4. Change in Control